aditir30/Visual-Analytics-Project/README.md

 <li> Poverty Threshold

 We analyze this data using three visualizations
-#### 1. An interactive choropleth map which indicates the average state wages since the past 5 years across all states.
+#### 1. An interactive choropleth map which indicates the average state wages since the past 5 decades across all states.
 ![image](https://i.imgur.com/Gk4FiSB.png)

-#### 2. An interactive bar chart that displays either the state minimum wage, federal minimum wage, or effective minimum wage for a specific year which can chosen by the user with the help of a slider.
+#### 2. An interactive bar chart and a scatter plot that displays either the state minimum wage, federal minimum wage, or effective minimum wage for a specific year which is chosen by the user.
 ![image](https://i.imgur.com/cq8xxaY.png)
 ![image](https://i.imgur.com/bQCTsC2.png)